 Punctuality is considered to be very important.
 Students are expected to be in their classroom by 8.50 each morning.
 As the school is large, students need to be on site by 8.45am to ensure that they are punctual.
 Punctuality to all lessons is also insisted upon.
 Students who are not punctual are sanctioned with a fifteen minute detention at lunch.

-The School has a dedicated Attendance Officer who works very closely with the Safeguarding and Education Welfare Officer (EWO) and the Coaching & Mentoring Department.
+The School has a dedicated Attendance Officer who works very closely with the Designated Safeguarding Officer and the Coaching & Mentoring Department.
 Together they work towards inclusion for all students to have an opportunity to all aspects of education.
 Plashet has an electronic register system that enables the Attendance Officer to pick up on any lateness quickly.
-This is then relayed to Year Co-ordinators and Parents.
+This is then relayed to Year Coordinators and Parents.
 The School has an attendance rate of over 95% each year.
 Absences are dealt with on a daily basis with the Attendance Officer making first day absence phone calling a priority.